MikeClark512/WinFormsDataGridViewFileExplorer/README.md

 ## Goals
 - Brevity: The non-designer code is intentionally brief, at around 200 lines.
 - Plain objects: The code should be easily portable to work with any plain old objects (e.g. deserialized JSON).
-There is no depenency on FileSystemInfo.
+There is no direct depenency on FileSystemInfo.
 - Fluent gestures and responsive behavior

 ## Column and Window Resizing